bdauer/firstdjangoproject/notes.md

 and should import the views file so that it can generate the correct views:

     from . import views

     urlpatterns = [
         url(r'^$', views.index, name='index'),
     ]
 The **regex** here specifies the ending of the slug.
 The second argument passes an httpRequest object to the index view.
 The name kwarg makes index available as a shorter variable.
+This will be useful when referencing URLs within templates.

 Back in the project's `urls.py`, `admin.site.urls` is used to access the admin console app.